Hitler's Last Days: Twilight of the Gods

 During the final months of the Third Reich’s existence Martin Bormann, “The Brown Eminence,” Secretary of the Nazi Party and Hitler’s personal factotum became the most feared man in the Nazi hierarchy.
 He had been Hitler’s personal assistant since April 1943, and closely guarded access to the Fuhrer.
 By 1945 he had become Hitler’s indispensable man.

-A vain and arrogant man utterly impervious to the feelings of others he was formidably ambitious and worked tirelessly to undermine the other leading Nazi’s.
+An arrogant and vain man utterly impervious to the feelings of others he was formidably ambitious and worked tirelessly to undermine the other leading Nazi’s.
 He was determined to be the last Nazi standing and to be the Fuhrer’s successor.
 Given the circumstances it seems a strangely myopic ambition.

 Hitler, who during his time in the Bunker would often be reduced to tears of either rage or sentimentality still believed that the Russian encirclement of Berlin could be broken.